luhanmonat/UniCom/README.md

     Re-legend buttons 5 and 6: B,5,but5,but6[cr]
     Re-legend only button 10: B,10,XYZ[cr]

+C,[button number],[color]
+    Change the text color of a button.
+Can be used to highlight on/off state that button controls.
+    Color is 3 character text string: BLK RED WHT YEL BLU GRN

+    C,5,RED[CR]
+    C,12,BLK[CR]
+    C,4,YEL[CR]

 Dn,[any text][cr] - where n=1-4.
 Puts text into one of 4 data windows.
 You can put any type of data you want but it must be as text.
 For example -